ganbarodigital/go_shellexpand/README.md

 There are no plans to add support for command substitution at this time.

-* Command substition needs [word splitting](#word-splitting) implementing first
+* Command substition needs [word splitting](#word-splitting) implementing first.
-* Calling external programs is a possible security risk, especially in the kind of systems programming that Golang is often used for
+* If the input string has come from user input, it should be treated as _untrusted_ to avoid security problems.
+Calling arbitrary external programs from string expansion is asking for trouble.

 If we add support in a future version, we'll make it send the command name and arguments to a callback that you provide.